bit-broker/website/content/en/docs/coordinator/access.md

 ```

 {{% alert color="info" %}}
-[Consumer keys](/docs/api-conventions/authorization/#obtaining-a-consumer-key) are not stored in an accessible way within the system and hence not present in this returned document.
+[Consumer authorization tokens](/docs/api-conventions/authorization/#obtaining-a-consumer-token) are not stored in an accessible way within the system and hence not present in this returned document.
 {{% /alert %}}

 ## Deleting an Access